 Organize Your Garage For Less Than $200

-There are lots of ways to create more storage space in your garage, but you won’t find another system that’s as simple, inexpensive or versatile as this one.
+You can find lots of ways to create more storage space in your garage, but no other system is as simple, inexpensive or versatile as this one.
 It begins with a layer of plywood fastened over drywall or bare studs.
-Then you just screw on a variety of hooks, hangers, shelves and baskets to suit your studs.
-And because you can place hard- ware wherever you want (not only at studs), you can arrange items close together to make the most of your wall space.
+Then you just screw on a variety of hooks, hangers, shelves and baskets to suit your needs.
+And because you can place hardware wherever you want (not only at the studs), you can arrange items close together to make the most of your wall space.
 As your needs change, you’ll appreciate the versatility of this storage wall too; just unscrew shelves or hooks to rearrange the whole system.